Logo campus MANa

 Morning and afternoon

-• Platforming with the work of artists/designers on the notion of series
+• Contextualization through the work of artists and designers exploring the concept of series

-• In-depth exploration of a gesture or intention, with the aim of producing a model or miniature of a sculpture project
+Further exploration of a specific movement or artistic intent, with the aim of producing a scale model or miniature of a sculpture project and/or turned piece.

 Day 4